Buying Life Insurance For Your Elderly Parents. Get the Lowest Cost.

 Universal Life Insurance

-Universal life insurance is also a form of permanent life insurance coverage that you could consider purchasing for your parents.
+Universal life insurance is also a form of permanent coverage that you could consider purchasing for your parents.
 Like whole life, this type of coverage also provides both death benefit protection, as well as cash value.

-This form of coverage is considered to be more flexible than whole life insurance, though, because the policyholder is allowed to, within certain guidelines, decide how much of their premium dollars will go towards the policy’s cash value component, and how much of the premium dollars will go towards the policy’s death benefit.
+This form of coverage is considered to be more flexible than whole life, though, because the policyholder is allowed to, within certain guidelines, decide how much of their premium dollars will go towards the policy’s cash value component, and how much of the premium dollars will go towards the policy’s death benefit.

 Variable Universal Life Insurance